FederatedAI/FATE-Flow/examples/dsl/v1/README.rst

 Field Specification
 ^^^^^^^^^^^^^^^^^^^

 :component_name: key of a component.
 This name should end with a "_num" such as "_0", "_1" etc. And the number should start with 0.
-This is used to distinguish multiple same kind of fate_components that may exist.
+This is used to distinguish multiple same kind of components that may exist.

 :module: Specify which component use.
 This field should be one of the algorithm modules FATE supported.
          The supported algorithms can be referred to `here <../../python/federatedml/README.rst>`__